How To Become an Escrow Officer in 8 Steps (Plus Salary)

 1. Earn a high school diploma

 A high school diploma or equivalent is the minimum education requirement for most employers that hire escrow officers.
+The licensure exam for escrow officers also sets this requirement.
 Being able to show that you've attended high school is important because of the minimum requirements for the position, but also because a high school education introduces you to foundational knowledge that can help you find success in your career.
-You'll learn basic math, English, computer skills and may be able to take electives in communication, psychology and other subjects that can relate to being an escrow officer.
+You learn basic math, English and computer skills, and may be able to take electives in communication, psychology and other subjects that can relate to being an escrow officer.

 2. Get a college degree

-Not all employers require that a candidate have an associate or bachelor's degree, but some may, and in either case, having a relevant college degree can help you stand apart from the other candidates who're applying for the same position as escrow officer.
-Consider reviewing some job listings for escrow officers to see if there is a trend in what most employers require or prefer in their candidates.
-You may see most employers list an associate or bachelor's degree as a preferred qualification.
+Not all employers require that a candidate have an associate's or bachelor's degree, but some may, and in either case, having a relevant college degree can help you stand apart from the other candidates who're applying for the same position as an escrow officer.
+A degree may also create more opportunities for advancement and make earning a license easier.
+Consider reviewing some job listings for escrow officers to determine if there's a trend in what most employers require or prefer in their candidates.
+You may notice most employers list an associate's or bachelor's degree as a preferred qualification.

 3. Build your skill set

-You can enhance your skills set while you're in school, by volunteering, completing an internship or working other jobs before you start in your career as an escrow officer.
+You can enhance your skills while you're in school, by volunteering, completing an internship or working other jobs before you start your career as an escrow officer.

 4. Gain relevant experience

-After graduation, consider applying for more entry-level positions in the field, like a real estate assistant, legal assistant for a real estate lawyer or accounting firm where you're responsible for balancing statements and managing a budget.
-You can even work as a receptionist or file clerk at an independent escrow firm which can introduce you to professionals in the field and may be an employer you can grow with.
+After graduation, consider applying for more entry-level positions in the field, like a real estate assistant or legal assistant for a real estate lawyer or accounting firm where you're responsible for balancing statements and managing a budget.
+You can even work as a receptionist, sales agent, customer representative or file clerk at an independent escrow firm which can introduce you to other people in the field and may be an employer with whom you can grow.
+If you have no prior experience in real estate or finance, gain as much knowledge as possible before entering the field.

 To work as an escrow officer in some states requires that you have the appropriate state-issued license.
-Licensure may require specific escrow trainings, a passing score on an exam and relevant work experience, so check with your state so you know what you should do to excel in your career and be able to work in the position you're interested in.
-You may also need to complete a background check, process your fingerprints and pay a fee.
+Licensure may require specific escrow training, a passing score on an exam and relevant work experience, so check with your state so you know what you do to excel in your career and be able to work in the position you're interested in.
+You may also complete a background check, process your fingerprints and pay a fee.
+Your licensure may also require good credit standing or a surety bond to protect your clients.

-To become an escrow officer, you may need to obtain a surety bond, which is a kind of insurance that gives clients the ability to get their escrow funds back if there is a contract break or someone doesn't fulfill their obligations.
-Many employers that hire escrow officers require this insurance so they can provide their clients with confidence that the real estate transaction will go as smoothly as possible.
+To become an escrow officer, you may obtain a surety bond, which is a kind of insurance that gives clients the ability to get their escrow funds back if there's a contract break or someone doesn't fulfill their obligations.
+Many employers that hire escrow officers require this insurance so they can provide their clients with confidence that the real estate transaction can go as smoothly as possible.

-While you may not need to be a notary public to work as an escrow officer, many hiring managers prefer it.
-Having the ability to notarize important documents, particularly in a real estate transaction, means you'll be able to assist in a greater capacity.
+While you may not be a notary public to work as an escrow officer, many hiring managers prefer it.
+Having the ability to notarize important documents, particularly in a real estate transaction, means you can assist in a greater capacity.
 If you're a notary public, it's another way to stand out from your competition when applying for positions.

 Salary for escrow officers

-The national average salary for escrow officers in the United States is $60,011 per year, although your geographical location can make a difference in your salary.
+The national average salary for escrow officers in the United States is $60,927 per year, although your geographical location can make a difference in your salary.
 For example, escrow officers in Detroit, Michigan, report making an average of $54,891, while those in Phoenix, Arizona, make an average of $65,100 per year.
+For the most up-to-date salary information from Indeed, click on the link provided.

 Common benefits that escrow officers receive from their employers include: